About TCATexas ChalleNGe Academy

 The admissions process includes turning in a completed application and participating in a personal interview with the student and possibly his/her parent(s) or guardian(s).
 Program Directors and other staff members review applications and interviews to determine which applicants may have a probable chance of program completion.

-You should contact your local Program Coordinator at the campus:
+You should contact the OAR Supervisor at the campus:

 All students are there voluntarily, have no felony convictions, are non-smokers and are drug free at time of entry to the program.
 Cadets come from across the state of Texas with a full range of family backgrounds, education, and income levels.